ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

               --basic \
               2> 01-bamStats/isi_run_02.txt

+From the results, we can see that Run 2 produced far more sequence than Run 1, both in terms of number of reads and total number of bases sequenced.

+    grep Total 01-bamStats/isi_run_01.txt
+    TotalReads	66292.00
+    TotalBases	446562286.00
+    grep Total 01-bamStats/isi_run_02.txt
+    TotalReads	122450.00
+    TotalBases	786535236.00

 #### What does the ZMW count distribution look like?

 First, we will need to count the occurrence of each ZMW.
 Using [samtools](https://github.com/samtools/samtools/releases/tag/1.9) and a few basic text manipulation tools on the command line, we can derive a comma separated counts table of ZMWs from the PacBio read data.
 The multi-line command below will: